 The role of the student also changes upon entering college.
-Students must take an active role in self-advocacy and seeking disability services.
-To find out more please visit our Student's Responsibilities page.
+College students with disabilities must take an active role in self-advocacy and seeking accommodations and services.

 - When entering college, students must self-identify to the Office of Disability Services by providing the appropriate documentation.

-- Once students are determined to be eligible for services, they must make a Registration appointment with a DS counselor in order to discuss accommodations.
+- Once students are determined to be eligible for services, they must schedule a Registration appointment with a DS counselor in order to secure accommodations.

-- Students are also expected to follow the necessary steps in order to receive the approved accommodations.
+- Students are also expected to follow the necessary steps in order to receive reasonable accommodations.
 Please visit our Accommodations page for more information.

-- Unlike elementary school and high school, IEP’s and 504 Plans are not part of the process in providing services to students with disabilities once in college.
+- Unlike elementary school and high school, IEPs and 504 Plans are not part of the accommodation process at the college level.